Tianscar/javasound-spcollect/README.md

+WARNING: THIS PROJECT IS NO LONGER MAINTAINED.
+MOVED TO: https://github.com/jseproject/

 # JavaSound ServiceProvider Collection
 A collection of projects working around JavaSound ServiceProvider interface.
 Mainly including audio codecs written in Java, with their JavaSound ServiceProvider.